-To schedule or change an appointment, please call our office at 716.204.3200.
-Our call center is open 8am to 5pm Monday through Thursday and 8am to 4:30pm on Friday.
+To schedule or change an appointment, please call our office at 716.204.3200 during normal daytime business hours (Monday through Thursday 8am-5pm, and 8am-4:30pm on Fridays).

 This depends on your insurance provider.
 It’s the patient’s responsibility to call their insurance provider to inquire about referrals.
 If you do need a referral, your primary care physician should be contacted.

 If your insurance provider requires a referral, it must be in acquired prior to scheduling your appointment.